Accident Reporting and Application for Benefits Policy 21-106 | Effective Date: December 10, 2025

 • Third party settlements/judgments; or

-• The employer failed to fulfill their legislated responsibility.
+• The employer failed to fulfill their legislated responsibilities to report accidents to WorkSafeNB or have established accident notification procedures in their workplaces.

 Biological agentsmicro-organisms that are biological in nature and origin and where exposure in sufficient quantities and duration may result in illness or injury to human health.
 This includes bacteria, viruses, fungi, and parasites or parts thereof or products generated by them.
 Reporting exposures to common agents such as cold and common influenza is not required.